 You are responsible for the remaining eligible project expenditure plus any ineligible expenditure.
-Contributions to your project must be cash.
+Contributions to your project must be cash, not in-kind.
+An example of a contribution not considered cash is future revenue.
 You are encouraged to seek contributions from private investors and industry partners.

-You cannot use funding from other Commonwealth government grants to fund the balance of project expenditure not covered by the grant.
-You may use funding from other State, Territory and local government grants, to fund a maximum of 10 per cent of the balance of project expenditure.
+You cannot use funding from other Commonwealth government grants to fund the balance of your share of project expenditure not covered by the grant.
+You may use funding from other State, Territory and local government grants, to fund a maximum of 10 per cent of the balance of your share of project expenditure.